 Not Much Depth

-If your current bathtub is lined with products galore, this may not be the model for you.
-The sloping sides and narrow rims aren’t suited for balancing bottles on.
+If the sides of your current bathtub are covered with various bathroom products, the sides of the Expanse might be too narrow for you.
+The sloping sides and narrow rims aren’t designed for holding items.

 Best for Accessibility

-The first thing you’ll notice about the “Villager” is the distinctive shape.
-Rather than being rounded or rectangular, it has a hexagonal build.
-This unique look will attract bathers who want a tub with character.
+At first glance, the most distinctive thing about the “Villager” is its unique shape.
+Rather than being rounded or rectangular, it is hexagonal.
+This makes it a popular choice for bathers who want a characterful bathtub.

-The Villager is constructed of sturdy, enameled cast iron.
-This tub should be able to retain heat, and resist scuffs, dents, and scratches.
-Additionally, you won’t have to be over-cautious to avoid damaging it during regular cleanings (7).
+The Villager is made of sturdy, enameled cast iron.
+This tub will retain heat and resist scratches and dents.
+This also means you won’t need to worry as much about damaging it by using cleaning products (2).

 Small Dimensions Overall